 4. Suffering is in The Bible

 As I do with most things I wanted an answer for why this was happening to me.
 I wanted to reason and figure out what I had done to deserve this punishment, but I realized I wasn’t being punished it was simply a trial I was facing in this life.
-We all face them and it’s in those moments that we need to lean into Jesus and know that He has a plan and He is going to work all things out for our good.
+We all face them and it’s in those moments that we need to lean into Jesus and know that He has a plan and He is going to work all things together for our good.

 Are you suffering though a miscarriage?
 I’d love to pray for you and support you through this challenging time.
 Please reach out to me at email@example.com If you simply want prayer just make the subject Prayer and I will pray for you no questions asked.

 I know how challenging this time can be and how hard it can be to reach out to others.
 Remember that God is with you, and He has a plan for your situation.
-Lean into HIm.
+Lean into Him.

 P.S.
 God has now blessed me with an amazing little girl.
 She is literally the light of our lives.
 I am believing with you today that He will do the same for you.
 But remember, whatever your outcome is, God will use your struggle and turn it into good!
 HE is with you and has a plan for your unique situation!